SimYiSY/App_Reviews_NLP/ReadMe.md

 ### Final Results
 **Classification (Good & Bad Reviews)**
 - LogisticRegression
+  - Train data AUC: 0.966
+  - Test data AUC: 0.965
+  - MCC Score: 0.773
+- Convolutional Neural Network
-  - Train data AUC: 0.965
+  - Train data AUC: 0.977
-  - Test data AUC: 0.969
+  - Test data AUC: 0.961
-  - MCC Score: 0.775
+  - MCC Score: 0.767

 **Multi Classification (Bad Review categories)**
 - LogisticRegression
-    - Train Data f1 weighted score: 0.796
+    - Train Data f1 weighted score: 0.716
-    - Test Data f1 weighted score: 0.801
+    - Test Data f1 weighted score: 0.749
+    - MCC Score: 0.713
+    - Kappa Score: 0.712
+- Convolutional Neural Network
+  - Train data Acciracy: 0.977
+  - Test data Accuracy: 0.701
-    - MCC Score: 0.769
+  - MCC Score: 0.657
-    - Kappa Score: 0.768
+  - Kappa Score: 0.657

 **Multi Classification (Good Review categories)**
 - LogisticRegression
-    - Train Data f1 weighted score: 0.937
+    - Train Data f1 weighted score: 0.868
-    - Test Data f1 weighted score: 0.944
+    - Test Data f1 weighted score: 0.878
-    - MCC Score: 0.907
+    - MCC Score: 0.851
-    - Kappa Score: 0.906
+    - Kappa Score: 0.850

 **Model Remarks**
 - From the misclassified post we can see the some comments are rated wrongly if we were to just look at the reviews directly.
+- Some of the reviews are predicted wrongly.
+After looking at some of the reviews, it is clear that there are some misclassification by the topic modelling.
+- It can be seen that the model is actually predicting better then what was classified in the first place.
-- Foreign languages that are not English(e.g malay) is present in the data, which is difficult for the model to predict.
+- Some of the topics are very closely related to one another, which make it harder for the model to predict correctly

 ### Limitations
 - The data set is mostly collected in the month of August and September, which means the model is able to predict this period better, but not in predicting past data.